Setting up self-serve returns

 Self-serve returns don't work with legacy customer accounts.

-Exchanges can't be requested in self-serve returns and you can't have exchange-specific return rules.
+Exchanges can't be requested in self-serve returns and you can't have exchange-specific .

 Your customers can't submit a return request with more than 250 line items.
 If your customer wants to submit a return request with more than 250 line items, then they have to submit separate requests.